isharehowlabs/yahudim.app/README.md

-# Children's Church Streaming App 🙏
+# Rise Yahudim Streaming App 🙏

-A React application for children's church that enables streaming via YouTube or Discord, with interactive features for learning and engagement.
+A React application for Rise Yahudim that enables streaming via YouTube or Discord, with interactive features for learning and engagement.

 ## Features